Last Updated on July 6, 2020 by Editorial Team

 MEDICALLY REVIEWED BY NUMBERDYSLEXIA’S MEDICAL REVIEW PANEL ON MAY 30, 2020

-There are lot of talks on different offline/online forums regarding the positive aspects of dyslexia.
+There are a lot of talks on different offline/online forums regarding the positive aspects of dyslexia.
 Every parent wants to know if the reading and spelling weakness due to dyslexia has been compensated elsewhere in the child’s ability?

 There is no straight ‘Yes or No’ to this.
 People on forums will tell you that Students with dyslexia are creative and out of the box thinkers, which is true to some point.
-However, hardly anyone talks the real reason behind it.
-We took a little scientific turn to explain on why people might consider dyslexics to be more creative.
+However, hardly anyone talks about the real reason behind it.
+We took a little scientific turn to explain why people might consider dyslexics to be more creative.